 Acts of piracy have historically affected ocean-going vessels trading in regions of the world such as the South China Sea and the Indian Ocean off the coast of Somalia.
-In recent years, the frequency and severity of piracy incidents has significantly increased, particularly in the Indian Ocean and off the coast of West Africa.
+While there continue to be significant numbers of piracy incidents in the Gulf of Aden and Indian Ocean, recently there have been increases in the frequency and severity of piracy incidents off the coast of West Africa.
 If these piracy attacks result in regions in which our vessels are deployed being named on the Joint War Committee Listed Areas, war risk insurance premiums payable for such coverage may increase significantly and such insurance coverage may be more difficult to obtain.
 In addition, crew costs, including costs which may be incurred to the extent we employ onboard security guards, could increase in such circumstances.
 We may not be adequately insured to cover losses from these incidents, which could have a material adverse effect on us.
 In addition, hijacking as a result of an act of piracy against our vessels, or an increase in cost or unavailability of insurance for our vessels, could have a material adverse impact on our business, financial condition and results of operations.